LeeHowes/CPP/executor_compromise_the_return.md

 ### Parity with [P0443]:

-Here is how we get from [P0443] to this paper's suggested design in 9 easy steps:
+Here is how we get from [P0443] to this paper's suggested design in 10 easy steps:

 1) If `Future` is eager, it’s basically `std::experimental::future` (or a non-type-erased equivalent) and everything is as in [P0443].
 2) Otherwise, it is lazy, and the task is enqueued only when `fut.then` is called with a continuation.
 3) Follow the advice of [P1054] and define a continuation to be essentially a promise.
-4) To stay “pure lazy”, `fut.then` shouldn’t return an eager future; return `void` instead.
-Leave task chaining to `exec.then_execute`.
+4) To stay "eager/lazy agnostic", `fut.then` shouldn’t be required to return an eager future; return `void`  instead, and leave task chaining to `exec.then_execute`.
-5) The term “future” and “promise” have a lot of baggage and mean different things to different people, so rename the concepts to “`Sender`” and “``Receiver`” respectively.
+5) The terms “future” and “promise” have a lot of baggage and mean different things to different people, so rename the concepts to “`Sender`” and “`Receiver`” respectively.
-6) The name “`.then`” doesn’t suggest the possibility that it may in fact enqueue the task for execution.
+6) The name “`.then`” doesn’t suggest the possibility that it may in fact submit the task for execution.
 Rename it to “`.submit`”.
-7) Assuming strongly typed, lazy `Sender`s, task chaining is free or nearly so.
-(It isn’t enqueued yet, so continuations can be attached without allocation or synchronization.)
-Oneway and twoway can be built on top of `.then_execute`, so just define `.then_execute`.
+7) Since `.then_execute` is no longer required to return an expensive handle to a continuable, eager task, oneway execution can be efficiently built on top of `.then_execute`/`.submit` by passing a null sender to `.then_execute` and a sink receiver to `.submit`.
+We can drop oneway `.execute` as a required part of the `Executor` concept and instead provide standard null sender and sink receiver types against which implementations are free to optimize.
+(The same logic lets us drop `.bulk_execute` from the concept.)
+8) Similarly, `.twoway_execute` can be efficiently built on top of `.then_execute`/`.submit` by passing a null sender to `.then_execute` and the promise of an eager future to `.submit`, so we can drop `.twoway_execute` as a required part of the `Executor` concept (and by extension, `.bulk_twoway_execute`).
-8) Since “`.then_execute`” really just builds a link in a task chain without enqueueing it for execution, rename it to “`.make_value_task`”.
+9) Since “`.then_execute`” really just builds a link in a task chain without enqueueing it for execution, rename it to “`.make_value_task`”.
-9) Done.
+10) Done.
 You now have the compromise proposal.

 ### Task Cancellation